gapp101/codingChallenge/README.md

 >  flask --app powerServer run  -h 0.0.0.0  -p 8888

 This runs the powerServer on “all” IP addresses.
 Seems dodgy to me, but it certainly has the server accept requests on 2 IP addresses: 127.0.0.1 and another local IP that is determined by your network.
+The second IP can be seen in the first few lines in the log file entries for a particular execution.
+Not particularly "friendly".

 For all IP addresses, the server listens on port 8888.